-The ocean mesh (i.e. the position of all the scalar and vector points) is defined by the transformation that gives (λ, φ, z) as a function of (i, j, k).
+The ocean mesh (i.e. the position of all the scalar and vector points) is defined by the transformation that gives $(\lambda, \varphi, z)$ as a function of (i, j, k).
 The grid-points are located at integer or integer and a half values of as indicated in Table 3.1.1.
 The associated scale factors are defined using the analytical first derivative of the transformation (2.18).
+These

-These definitions are done in two modules, domhgr.F90 and domzgr.F90, which provide the horizontal and vertical meshes, respectively.
+&lt;sup>1When a specific configuration is used (ORCA2 global ocean, etc...) the parameter are actually defined in additional files introduced by par\oce.F90 module via CPP include command.
+For example, ORCA2 parameters are set in par\ORCA\R2.h90 file definitions are done in two modules, domhgr.F90 and domzgr.F90, which provide the horizontal and vertical meshes, respectively.
 This section deals with the horizontal mesh parameters.

-1When a specific configuration is used (ORCA2 global ocean, etc...) the parameter are actually defined in additional files introduced by par_oce.F90 module via CPP include command.
-For example, ORCA2 parameters are set in par_ORCA_R2.h90 file